Sharjeel92/senior_data_engineer_assessment/Syeds-solutions/Question2/Readme.md

 1. Update the credentials in line 16-31, from the file supplied in email.
 2. Just run the program in a spark-enabled environment.
 3. I have opened all incoming connections to my postgresql databases for this demonstration.
+4. Please note the csv files are stored in an Azure Storage Container, the credentials to which have already been supplied in the notebook.
-4. The program should display some logs and would store the final refined data in 'unique_providers' and 'unique_clinicians' tables.
+5. The program should display logs and would store the final refined data in 'unique_providers' and 'unique_clinicians' tables.
-5. For verifying, you can also check the other staging and production environment tables.
+6. For verifying, you can also check the other staging and production environment tables.

 Note: I have made some other assumptions that can be found in the notebook.